 - Reviewing the Honor System with the stipulation that any major change in the system is subject to the provisions outlined in section IV, “Amendments and Alterations.”

-The Honor Council consists of ten students who serve two years from the time of appointment.
+The Honor Council consists of at least ten and no more than thirteen students who serve two years from the time of appointment.
 Members who wish to serve for a third year must request an extension of their appointment from the returning members of the Honor Council, who will vote on all such requests.
 New members are chosen annually or when the membership of the council falls below seven.
-The Provost appoints an academic administrator or faculty member with administrative duties to act as an ex-officio non-voting advisor.
-The advisor is appointed for multiple years, with shadowing or overlap to provide continuity.

 Persons who have been sanctioned by the Judicial Board or the Honor Council are not eligible to serve on the Honor Council.
 Continuing membership is contingent upon fulfillment of duties and maintaining the confidence of the Council.